Grow visibly thicker, fuller hair

 Consuming plenty of vitamin-rich foods that promote hair growth or taking a vitamin supplement like our biotin gummies are good places to start.

 Finasteride can take up to one year to produce significant results.
-This means you’ll generally need to use the medication for some time before your hair loss stops and new growth occurs.
+This means you’ll need to use the medication for some time before your hair loss stops and new growth occurs.

 To keep yourself motivated, it can help to take photos of your hairline and scalp to stay on top of any changes that occur in your hair.